ZEN-universe/ZEN-garden/docs/files/tutorial/08_operation_only.rst

 all options in the wrapper, see :func:`zen_garden.cli.zen_operation.cli_zen_operation`.

-If the original capacity-planning model has multiple scenario, then the ``zen-operations`` wrapper applies the operational scenarios to all of the capacity planning scenarios.
-If the capacity planning model has 5 scenarios, and there are two operational scenarios, then the ``zen-operations`` wrapper will run :math:`5 \times 2 = 10` scenarios in total.
+If the original capacity-planning model has multiple scenarios, then the ``zen-operations`` wrapper applies the operational scenarios to all of the capacity planning scenarios.
+For example, if the capacity planning model has 5 scenarios, and there are two operational scenarios, then the ``zen-operations`` wrapper will run :math:`5 \times 2 = 10` scenarios in total.

 The ``zen-operation`` wrapper can also be run directly from a python script.
 The code below replicates the command line commands presented previously: